aaronr7734/team-8-project/reports/report-12.md

 ## 1. Summary of Activities

 ### **Aaron**:
+This week, I researched and learned the basics of writing tests using the Django REST Framework's automated testing module.
+I began work on some tests that create student accounts, bookmark discounts, etc, as required by Deliverable 7.
+Additionally, I helped a few teammates get logged into the server so they can update the website and test Javascript on their own.

 ### **Elizabeth**:
 For this week, I updated the picture on our homepage for the website in order to make it better reflect the team's current goal.
 I also worked on my portion of the deliverabler by adding and fully installling Selenium to my local machine and made tests to check if the login and sign-up pages work properly.
 I have plans to update the tests I have now and create new ones later in the week so that I can ensure that more of the website's functionalities are also working.
 Additionally, I have researched the basics of jQuery so that I can better understand the API functions on the frontend side of our website.
 I can say that while I researched, jQuery seems to be very straightforward with its syntax.\